Which new attacking player will have the most immediate impact? Manchester City vs. Newcastle United — 12:30 p.m. ET Saturday on NBC [ STREAM ]

+Who will take charge of second place?
 Liverpool vs. Tottenham — 11:30 a.m.
 ET Sunday on NBCSN [ STREAM ]

 A Manchester United loss last time out means the top four race is even more wide open than before.
 The Red Devils have just a three-point lead in second place, and Liverpool, Chelsea, and Tottenham are all within three or five points.
 Two of those teams meet in a critical matchup as the Reds host Spurs at Anfield.

 With Liverpool three points behind Manchester United and Spurs five back, either team could potentially take control of third position with a win and some help.
 The Reds were incredibly quiet on Deadline Day, and now the leaky Liverpool defense will have to contend with Alexis Sanchez for a third time this season.
 The past two times Sanchez met the Reds while with Arsenal, a total of 10 goals were scored between the two matches (a 4-0 Liverpool win and a 3-3 draw that saw Sanchez score a goal).